-Policy Checklist Item Score Comments Component 1.
-All tenants who reside in the building are eligible 1/3 The policy states that all residents are eligible, however they must have resided in the building for one year or more at the time of er alatin. the rezoning or development Eligibility permit application.
-2. The policy requires the applicant to notify 0/1 residents who begin residency after the submittion X of a development application of the application prior to signing any lease ELIGIBILITY TOTAL = 1/4 3.
+Policy Component Checklist Item Score Comments 1.
+All tenants who reside in the building are eligible 1/3 The policy states that all residents are eligible, however they must have resided in the building for one year or more at the time of Eligibility the rezoning or development Eligibility permit application.
+2. The policy requires the applicant to notify 0/1 residents who begin residency after the submittion X of a development application of the application ^ prior to signing any lease ELIGIBILITY TOTAL = 1/4 3.
 Primary rental housing is applicable 1/1 ✓ 4.
 Secondary rental housing is applicable 2/2 ✓ 5.
-There is no required minimum number of rental 1/1 A constitute to the state of units in the subject building to be applicable for this ✓ Applicability policy 6.
+There is no required minimum number of rental 1/1 Applicability units in the subject building to be applicable for this ✓ Applicability policy 6.
 There is no required minimum number of rental 0/1 The minimum number of units in units in the proposed building for the policy to be the proposed development must applicable be five or more.
-APPLICABILITY TOTAL = 4/5 7.
+APPLICABILITY TOTAL = 7.
 The City provides support in selecting a qualified 0/1 X The policy makes no mention of Tenant Assistance TRC by providing a roster of qualified TRCs hiring a TRC.
-Tenant Assistance 8.
-A TRC must be hired by the applicant from City 0/2 X roster X
+Terianic Assistance 8.
+A TRC must be hired by the applicant from City 0/2 X roster ^